 Upper 50 m of the cave are like a smooth, cylindrical wall, but further down it becomes narrow.
 At the depth of some 150 m cave becomes wide again – here starts large, half a kilometer deep well.

 At the depth of some 200 – 240 m from a side passage comes waterfall, which is one of the deepest underground falls in the world – approximately 400 – 440 m high.

 At some 450 m depth starts tilted descent until the full depth of 643 m.

 Bottom of the cave is covered with rubble, the stream disappears among the stones.

 As the entrance in the cave is narrow – not wider than the main body of the cave, it is assumed that Vrtiglavica formed before the ice period and the upper layer of rock was then removed by ice.

 603 m long rope can freely hang inside this cave – thus Vrtoglavica has the deepest vertical underground pitch in the world.

 - VRTIGLAVICA (N.6926 SLO) – Meno seicentoquarantatre metri..
 Accessed on March 5, 2013.

-This small Alpine country is very rich with natural and man made landmarks.
-Highlights of Slovenia are its magnificent caves, historical cities and castles, many in Renaissance style.
+This small Alpine country is very rich in natural and man-made landmarks.
+Highlights of Slovenia are its magnificent caves, historical cities, and castles, many in Renaissance style.